 On the occasion of World Environment Day, you have been asked to deliver a speech during morning assembly on the importance of tree planting.
 Write the speech in about 100 - 150 words.

 - Introduction - Suggested value points

-Pollution control - Medicine - Necessary for wildlife - Cause rainfall
+Pollution control - Medicine - Necessary for wildlife - Cause rainfall murals, architecture, refurbishing, pivot, apogee, medieval graffiti, robes,

 Conclusion